What to Expect During and After a Swedish Massage

 But if you’ve never experienced one before, you might be wondering: What exactly happens during a Swedish massage?

 We’ve created this guide to break down what you can expect before, during, and after your session, so you can feel confident walking into your appointment.
-And we want you to feel relaxed even before you even walk through our doors, which is why we’ll walk you through everything you need to know before your first session.
-From the calming ambiance of our treatment rooms to the techniques our expert therapists use to melt away tension, every detail is designed with your comfort in mind.
+And we want you to feel relaxed even before you walk through our doors, which is why we’ll walk you through everything you need to know before your first session.
+From the calming ambience of our treatment rooms to the techniques our expert therapists use to melt away tension, every detail is designed with your comfort in mind.
 Whether you’re completely new to massage therapy or looking to make it a regular part of your wellness routine, understanding what to expect can help you feel more comfortable and get the most out of your experience…

 What Happens During a Swedish Massage?

 During your Swedish massage session, your comfort is our priority.
-You’ll be asked to partially undress, but rest assured you’ll be covered with a towel at all times – with only the treatment area being exposed.
-Using massage oils to help glide over the skin smoothly, your therapist will apply a combination of techniques including long, flowing strokes, kneading, rhythmic tapping, and gentle circular motions.
+You’ll be asked to partially undress, but rest assured, you’ll be covered with a towel at all times, with only the treatment area being exposed.
+Using massage oils to help glide over the skin smoothly, your therapist will apply a combination of techniques, including long, flowing strokes, kneading, rhythmic tapping, and gentle circular motions.
 These methods are designed to relieve muscle tension, promote circulation, and support overall relaxation.

 Pressure ranges from light to medium, depending on your comfort level.
 You’re encouraged to speak with your therapist at any point during the session if you’d like the pressure adjusted.
 A full body session usually includes the back, legs, arms, shoulders, and abdomen.
 If there are any areas you’d prefer not to have treated, simply let your therapist know at the start.